 Perhaps I’ve been obsessing about languages so much (yet unable to learn more beyond my native Philippine language and English).
 How I wish someone had sent me to learn at least five languages as early as I was five.
 Learning a new language becomes more and more difficult as you get older.

-My first take at learning a language was about a decade and a half ago.
-The company I was working at enrolled me and two other colleagues to a Japanese Language class.
+My first take on learning a language was about a decade and a half ago.
+The company I was working at enrolled me and two other colleagues in a Japanese Language class.
 The weeb in me took the lessons seriously and was happy to be able to participate in the classroom conversations in Japanese.